Peer Reviewer #1

-Høie points out in his proposal that the world is developing rapidly but management science is not.”
+Høie points out in his proposal that the world is developing rapidly but management science is not.
 Although the importance of the issues he discusses has been much in the public eye recently, the discussion has occurred at the margin of management studies circles.
-The book places the subjects of ethical management, stakeholder governance, sustainability, front and center in undergraduate and graduate management programs in business and management schools.
-This is a difficult task because it requires MBA student curricula and research graduates to abandon the postwar management studies paradigm.
+The book places the subjects of ethical management, stakeholder governance, sustainability, front and centre in undergraduate and graduate management programmes in business and management schools.
+This is a difficult task because it requires MBA student curricula and research graduates to abandon the post-war management studies paradigm.
 His book invites management students to take a close look at management models that do not conform with the old paradigm but which are, in the current management educational context, not only germane to the quest for more fairness in the distribution of the fruits of enterprise among a firm’s stakeholders but in increasing the performance of firms in the marketplace.

 - Do you recommend that this book be published?

 Yes, I strongly, for the reasons outlined, recommend its publication.